 True happiness and fulfillment can only come from God.

 That wasn’t the end of Gary’s and my story.
 We cried out to God, and what we learned changed our entire lives.
-We submitted our circumstances to God and started choosing joy instead of self-pity, we quit doing it our way and started doing it His way, and everything changed.
+Gary and I submitted our circumstances to God and started choosing joy instead of self-pity, we quit doing it our way and started doing it His way, and everything changed.
 We started successful businesses that paid off all of our debt in two and a half years, and later started pastoring a church and launched our television ministry.

 Satan wants to isolate us and then get us to question God’s plan, goodness, and faithfulness… but God has a GOOD life for you!